 - Make an anonymous report: If a report is made anonymously, the information may trigger an investigation and may be used for investigative purposes and subsequent processes, but due to the anonymity of the report, and inability to obtain further information, the investigation may be limited.

 - Make a logged report: This is a non-anonymous report with no further action needed or requested.
 You may be contacted for more information and the information may trigger an investigation and be used for investigative purposes and subsequent processes.

-- Request an appointment with an advisor: If you are a student and request to speak with an advisor, a case manager will contact you during normal working hours (9:00 - 17.00, Monday to Friday).
-The role of the case manager is to assist you in understanding the various options available and to provide support in making a decision - for example, referral to an appropriate advisor for support and/or help to manage any subsequent actions taken.
+- Request an appointment: If you are a student and request an appointment, the Harassment and Hate Case Manager will contact you during normal working hours (9:00 - 17.00, Monday to Friday).
+The role of the Case Manager is to assist you in understanding the various options available and to provide support in making a decision - for example, referral to an appropriate advisor for support and/or help to manage any subsequent actions taken.